Resident234/php.net/pages/www.php.net_class.mongodate.php.md

-For showing a human readable MongoDate, you can use something like this:
+For showing a human readable MongoDate, you can use something like this:<br><br>

 ```
 <?php
 date(&apos;Y-M-d h:i:s&apos;, $yourDate-&gt;sec);
 ?>
 ```

 #